Passive Investing dominates Active Investing

 You might see active investors post their incredible gains and it may make you want to give it a taste.
 After all, we tend to think of active objects as being more strong, dynamic, and competent.
-Yet, when it comes to investing, active loses the majority of the time to passive, and it has been this way for decades.
+Yet, when it comes to investing, active investing loses the majority of the time to passive investing, and it has been this way for decades.

 Here’s why passive investment beats active investing, along with some overlooked aspects that sets passive investors apart.

 Active investing is very popular over the last few years, addicting like gambling too some.
 Options trading, crypto trading, and other methods like forex have gotten popular in this melt-up.
 It entails a trader spotting an undervalued stock, crypto, or currency, acquiring it, and riding it to financial success.
 It’s true: finding the undervalued needles in a haystack of stocks or crypto is a lot of fun.
 I personally have made a lot, but have lost more.
 But, especially if you’re a short-term trader, it necessitates research and insight, market expertise, and a lot of effort.
 It is basically a full-time job.

 Passive investing is all about taking a long-term buy-and-hold approach.
 Usually by purchasing an index fund, or investing in passive syndication deals.
 Passive investing in multifamily real estate with long-term potential has outpaced the stock market on a multi-decade timeframe.
 Learn more about this in our intro to multifamily video.
 The goal of passive investing is to create stable returns, cash flow, or long-term positive returns by leveraging tax-advantaged approaches and forced appreciation.

 Both active and passive investing have advantages and disadvantages, but for the great majority of investors, passive investment will be the best option.
 Not only is passive investing great for preserving wealth, but you also do not have to go through the mental gymnastics of trading in and out of assets.